-Meeting Diner Demands in Unprecedented Times
+Meeting Diner Demands Unprecedented Times

 Built entirely for the off-premise dining market, ghost kitchens offer the carry-out/delivery option diners are looking for while supporting growth opportunities for restaurants.
 Says a QSRAutomations report, “The beauty of a ghost kitchen is that it allows your operation to run leaner and meaner than ever before.
 With a ghost kitchen, you can keep your staffing minimal to the cook staff only.
 There is great value to that both in the immediate future and what's to come.”
 As environments void of outside contact, ghost kitchens are also uniquely pandemic-friendly.

 Said Smokey Bones CEO James O’Reilly this past spring of the chain’s first virtual kitchen in a Chicago Kitchen United, “That we can open a new urban point of distribution during an economic downturn speaks to our confidence in this strategy and the strength of our partnership with Kitchen United.”

-Elements of a Successful Ghost Kitchen
+Equipping a Ghost Kitchen

-While ghost kitchens have many appeals for restaurants, they also have unique challenges.
-Through these challenges, quality and service remain paramount -- which is why it’s vital to have the right menu, equipment, and delivery services in place.
+While the in-house diner experience is no longer a concern for ghost kitchens, high-quality food and customer service remain paramount -- which is why it’s vital to have the right menu, equipment, and delivery services in place.

-For example, regardless of the means by which it gets onto their plates, diners will still have high expectations of food quality and taste.
+For example, regardless of the means by which it gets onto their plates, diners will still have high expectations for food quality and taste.
 Outfitting your ghost kitchen with the right equipment, such as heated holding equipment, can help to ensure diner satisfaction and the loyalty that goes along with it.
 By distributing heat evenly and maintaining temperatures without degrading food quality, heating holding cabinets keep orders in optimal condition until they’re ready for delivery or pickup.